 The following information for healthcare professionals has been translated by the MAH.
-The Authorisation Holder is responsible for the correct translation of the text.
-Only the information for healthcare professionals approved in one of the official Swiss languages is binding and legally valid.
+It is the responsibility of the authorisation holder to ensure the translation is correct.
+The only binding and legally valid text is the information for healthcare professionals approved in one of the official Swiss languages.